Millard House (Pasadena, California): Daniels ownership

 The house as seen from the ravine to the west.
 There is a reflecting pool outside.

 After Millard's death, La Miniatura was sold to Donald Potter Daniels, a sculptor who lived nearby; his family owned it for more than five decades.
-After moving into the house, Daniels submitted plans for $1,500 worth of alterations to the house in 1940, hiring R. M. Illsley to make the changes, and Daniels repaired the roof the next year.
+After moving in, Daniels submitted plans to Pasadena's government in 1940 for $1,500 worth of alterations to the house.
+He hired R. M. Illsley to make the changes, and Daniels repaired the roof the next year.
 According to Daniels's granddaughter Nicole, he furnished the space with Mediterranean furniture and painted over the redwood.
 Daniels's wife told the Pasadena Independent in 1959 that La Miniatura received about 500 to 700 visitors every year, including fans of Wright's work from around the world.
 Daniels sometimes gave tours of the house as well.

-Donald Daniels received a preservation award from the Pasadena Beautiful Foundation in 1969, commemorating his family's preservation of the Millard House.
+Daniels received a preservation award from the Pasadena Beautiful Foundation in 1969, commemorating his family's preservation of the Millard House.
 The house was added to the National Register of Historic Places in 1976; the National Park Service's report stated that the house was significant not only because of Wright's design, but also because of Millard's involvement in the Southern California cultural scene.
 In the 1990s, Nicole Daniels inherited La Miniatura from her grandfather.
 She renovated the house, and the interior designer Annie Kelly and the artist Christian Granvelle redecorated one of the rooms with gray plaster walls.
 Kelly also added furniture to the house's living room, and the firm of Offenhauser/Mekeel was hired to restore the studio structure, replacing the facade.
 The Los Angeles Conservancy gave one of its preservation awards to La Miniatura in 1995 after the renovation was complete.
 Nicole had placed the house for sale the previous year with an asking price of $3.45 million.